th2-net/th2-docs/content/common/modules/codec.md

 - [th2-net/th2-grpc-codec](https://github.com/th2-net/th2-grpc-codec) - library containing gRPC interface for **th2-codec** library.
 This interface can be used to encode/decode messages via RPC call.

-- [th2-net/th2-codec-sailfish](https://github.com/th2-net/th2-codec-sailfish) - all **codecs** that use Sailfish as a library are made based on this library.
+- [th2-net/th2-codec-sailfish](https://github.com/th2-net/th2-codec-sailfish) - all **codecs** that use Sailfish as a library are created based on this library.

 ### Build script collection: